DSkrzypiec/blogImpl/content/post/leaving-PwC/index.md

 Besides implementing internal R package for building scoring models we also implemented few MVPs and prototypes of applications within about a year.
 Occasionally I was pulled out my tech bubble to real consulting projects when there was a need but most of my time I spent on implementations.
+I even introduced Go programming language to FRM.
+We've made one very successful project using Go to perform simulations efficiently and the other one for backend implementation for one of the MVPs.

 In fall 2019 the time has come for _my project_.